 Career preparation and employment opportunities are critical in assisting our youth with their transition into adulthood.
 Georgia TeenWork is an opportunity for Georgia's youth in foster care ages 16 - 18 years of age, to participate in valuable career preparatory opportunities within their communities.
 The program provides valuable training and job placement opportunities through partnerships with local businesses, non-profit organizations and public agencies.

 - Provide youth in foster care with career preparatory training.

 - Provide youth in foster care with meaningful workplace skills and internship opportunities.

-- Engage Georgia’s business communities, non-profit organizations and governmental agencies in mutually beneficial partnerships which establish valuable and safe work environments for GTIP participants.
+- Engage Georgia’s business communities, non-profit organizations and govern mental agencies in a mutually beneficial collaborative partnerships and coordinated collaboration with internal and external partners that establishes valuable and safe work environments for GTIP participants.